 9. Everything Everywhere All at Once (2022)

 Due to its multiple-Oscar win, ‘Everything Everywhere All at Once’ has already become a household name.
 Nevertheless, The Daniels’ creation is a great movie if you want to inspire yourself.
-It takes a poignant look into the lives of an Asian-American family and gives us so much to process.
+It takes a poignant look into the lives of an Asian American family and gives us so much to process.
 The family drama unfolds in a deeply fascinating manner, in a narrative style that is unlike big-budget Hollywood productions.
 The tour through the multiverses gives us a peek into the whimsical minds of its writers.

 There is another factor why the film will inspire you.
 Its Oscar-winning editor, Paul Rogers, had a team full of self-taught creative professionals.
-It is also the first film that opened doors for Asian-American representation at the Oscars and was met with so much warmth.
+It is also the first film that opened doors for Asian American representation at the Oscars and was met with so much warmth.
 So, the multiverse saga is enough to take you through a rollercoaster of emotions and fill you with Serotonin by the end.

-Related to 10 Best Inspirational Movies That You Need To Watch: Everything Everywhere All at Once Explained: Ending & Themes Analyzed
+Also, Read: Everything Everywhere All at Once Explained: Ending & Themes Analyzed

 10. Air (2023)